decentralized-identity/did-registration/spec/spec.md

 This data structure is used in [Client-managed Secret Mode](#client-managed-secret-mode) when the client invokes the DID Registrar again after it received a
 [`didState.action="decryptPayload"` output field](#didstateactiondecryptpayload).

 A decryption response set is a JSON object.
-Each property in that JSON object is called a _decryption response ID_, and the corresponding value MUST be a JSON object which is called the _decryption response_.

-Each _decryption response ID_ MUST match a _decryption request ID_ which was previously received by the client in a [Decryption Request Set](#decryption-request-set).
+Each property name MUST match a _decryption request ID_ which was previously received by the client in a [Decryption Request Set](#decryption-request-set).
+The corresponding property value MUST be a JSON object which is called the _decryption response_.

 A decryption response contains the following properties: